Add a splash of color to your deviled eggs by dyeing them in natural, homemade dyes easily created from foods that might already be in your kitchen.

-At most any Southern gathering, plates of deviled eggs will be representing on the table.
-But whose deviled eggs will be devoured first?
-To make your delicious deviled eggs recipe stand out from the crowd, add a burst of color to the egg whites using homemade, natural dyes in shades that can match any event or occasion.
-Here’s how to get started, and if you don’t have a favorite deviled eggs recipe, the Blue Plate Mayo recipe collection has got you covered.
+Any get-together in the South is bound to have a few different deviled eggs on the table, but whose will be devoured first?
+To make your deviled eggs recipe stand out from the crowd, add a burst of color to boiled eggs using homemade, natural dyes in shades that can match any event or occasion.
+Here’s how, and if you don’t have a favorite deviled eggs recipe, the Blue Plate Mayo recipe collection has got you covered.
+That’s the good stuff!

 To make a natural dye, a variety of common foods can be chopped up and simmered in water and food-grade white vinegar until their color is released.
 Then just cool the dye and immerse the boiled, peeled eggs until you get the color you want.
 Here are some tried and true options for getting the most commonly desired colors: